Global Education, Language Learning

-Not only are staff and students excited by what’s happening at the school, parents are as well.
+Not only are staff and students excited about what’s happening at the school, parents are as well.
 The school continuously involves families in learning by hosting curriculum nights and cultural events throughout the year.
 Each grade level does hands-on activities during this time.

 “All the teachers coming from a wide variety of places are bringing those experiences to the students,” Hernandez said.
 “It comes down to respecting differences.
 Differences strengthen us as a school and a community.”